tallen-hashicorp/vault-pr-ad-testing/README.md

 Testing details on the AD Engine using PR's

 ## Setup Lab Infrastructure
-We will use AWS for AD and our 2 VMS, one for Vault Primary and Vault PR and set this up using terraform
+We will use AWS for AD and our 2 VMs, one for Vault Primary and Vault PR, and set this up using Terraform.

 ### Create TF Vars
 ```bash